rohdelab/parametric-signal-estimation/README.md

 3. Demo02_time_delay_linear_dispersion.m: A demo code showing an example of time delay and linear dispersion estimation using the CDT.

 4. Compare estimation methods: This directory contains the codes required to generate the plots from the paper, where comparison among different estimation methods are shown.
 'TestEstimate.m' is the main script.
 There is a variable 'param' which controls the choice of estimation problems to run:
+\begin{itemize}
-  i)  param = 'delay': runs the time delay estimation problem.
-Generates the plot in Fig. 6 from the paper. ii) param = 'delay_dispersion': runs the time delay and linear dispersion estimation problem.
-Generates the plots in Fig. 7 from the paper. iii)param = 'delay_quadtratic': runs the time delay and quadratic dispersion estimation problem.
+  \item  param = 'delay': runs the time delay estimation problem.
+Generates the plot in Fig. 6 from the paper.
+  \item param = 'delay_dispersion': runs the time delay and linear dispersion estimation problem.
+Generates the plots in Fig. 7 from the paper.
+  \item param = 'delay_quadtratic': runs the time delay and quadratic dispersion estimation problem.
 Generates the plots in Fig. 10 from the paper.
+\end{itemize}